valid4j/valid4j/src/site/markdown/concepts.md

 The outcome of a contract check must not depend on how many times it has been checked (if any).
 A bug-free application should not rely on contracts being evaluated at all.

-Only use queries in contract conditions.
-Never use commands in contracts.
+Only use queries in contract evaluations.
+Never use commands in contract evaluations.

 ### Provide a complete (and usable) interface for clients